Pirate radio in Cork: WBEN (Cork)

+Centre Radio (Cork)

+Centre Radio began life as Leeside Sound with transmissions beginning in late 1985 on 101.5 MHz FM from a premises on the North Mall, in the city centre.
+The station broadcast a mixture of popular chart, Irish, Country and big band Jazz.
+The station used a stereo CTE 250W transmitter located at the same premises as the studio.

+By mid 1986, the station was struggling to sell advertising.
+The owners decided to move the station to higher ground at Shandon Street, change the frequency slightly to 101MHz and relaunch as Centre Radio with a UK jingle package cut for local purposes.
+Most of the Irish and other specialist shows were dropped and a tighter top 40 format was introduced.

+With improved coverage, more professional presenters and the new format advertising began to flow into the station.

+However, by Christmas 1987, the station ran into further difficulties and closed.

+Centre Radio re-emerged later in September 1988 from a new location (Dublin Hill) and a new frequency (95FM) and broadcast until 30 December 1988 when it closed down to comply with new legislation.

+Centre Radio unsuccessfully applied for a Cork city/East Cork radio licence to the IRTC in 1989 losing out to a group backed by 4 ex Cork Examiner newspaper journalists.
+The new group commenced legal broadcasting under the name Radio South on 10th August 1989.

 WKLR & NCCR

 In County Cork, the two most significant stations during the 1980s were the Bandon-based WKLR, and NCCR (North Cork Community Radio), which broadcast from the old Majestic Ballroom in Mallow.
 WKLR (West Cork Local Radio) founded in 1984, initially intended for the West Cork area, but towards the end of the station's life had extended its transmission to cover Cork city and much of the rest of Co.
 Cork.
 The close-down night of NCCR in Mallow on 31 December 1988, was struck by tragedy, when local farmer and former presenter and shareholder of the station - Pat O'Connor - who was participating in an interview - collapsed and died suddenly during a commercial break.
 The station immediately announced it was closing earlier than planned "due to unforeseen circumstances".
 Pat O'Connor had also been a brief national celebrity when he was chosen as a representative of rural Ireland to guest present an edition of the 'Saturday Live' chat show on RTÉ TV in 1987, however his RTÉ appearance meant he had to resign his involvement in the pirate NCCR to avoid controversy beforehand, and did not appear again until the closedown night.
 NCCR had come into being in 1985 when a community co-operative took over the ownership of a previous station – NCLR (North Cork Local Radio) that had been in existence since 1981.